DevHankering/asp.net_core_web_api_reference_project/README.md

 - # ToChck Authentication and Authorization in swagger:
    - just add these lines into your program.cs file
+   - at the top in program.cs file add this --> `using Microsoft.OpenApi.Models`
      ```
      builder.Services.AddSwaggerGen(options =>
      {